colbyj/bride-of-frankensystem/docs/building/consent.rst

 Consent Forms
 =============

 BOFS provides four first-page route variants (with and without consent display, with and without condition assignment), a wrapper template you can override, and support for multi-stage consent.
-Two facts about the default flow matter for IRB protocols: the consent response itself is not persisted — only the existence of a ``Participant`` row indicates that consent was given — and declines leave no record at all.
-If your protocol requires a stored consent record or a reportable refusal rate, see `What happens on decline`_.
+The consent flow records consent by creating the participant: a ``Participant`` row exists only for someone who agreed, and its ``timeStarted`` marks when.
+The radio choice itself is not stored separately — it gates the form, and agreement is what creates the row.

 The default consent flow
 ------------------------